You can enable Layer 2 protocol tunneling (by protocol) on the ports that are connected to the customer in the edge devices

 except that the packets are not double-tagged in the service-provider network.
 The single tag is the customer-specific access

-In switch stacks, Layer 2 protocol tunneling configuration is distributed among all stack members.
-Each stack member that
+In switch stacks, Layer 2 protocol tunneling configuration is distributed among all member switches.
+Each member switch that

 receives an ingress packet on a local port encapsulates or decapsulates the packet and forwards it to the appropriate destination